 Growing up, I saw the trajectory of three central marriages in my family of origin.
-One divorce and two Golden anniversaries.
-One Golden pair was deeply connected on many levels, and the other not.
+One divorce and two Golden anniversaries with different dynamics and skills.
 What made for these dynamics and marital paths?
 How could I create a relationship that was happy and safe as well as stood the test of time?
 How could I do things differently for my own marriage and children that I wish my family had been able to do?
 How could I implement the things my family had done right?
 How could I reconcile all that I had seen and use the past to improve the future?

 I have been able to build a healthy, solid relationship with my sweetheart (read: this does NOT mean we have not had our struggles).
 Some of these resources have absolutely been a part of that process.